spinradd/Tracking-and-Trending/README.md

 #### Powerpoint ppt file location
 The "Create Report" macro creates a powertpoint report of MDI data over a specific period of time.
 Obviously, access to powertpoint is needed for this macro to run successfully.
 Additionally, the macro requires the file path of a .potx (Powerpoint Template) file.

 In The CreatePPT Module >> create_ppt subroutine, scroll down and you will see a comment " 'link new powerpoint presentation to template."
-Direclty bwlow that you will see the string ti ut the file path of the .potx file.
+Direclty bwlow that you will see the string to input the file path of the .potx file.